 LDNGuide

-Where To Eat When You’re Gluten-Free And Don’t Want To Play Another Round Of Dish Detective
+Where To Eat When You’re Gluten-Free & Don’t Want To Play Another Round Of Dish Detective

-Where To Eat When You’re Gluten-Free And Don’t Want To Play Another Round Of Dish Detective image
+Where To Eat When You’re Gluten-Free & Don’t Want To Play Another Round Of Dish Detective image

 This one goes out to all of our gluten-free readers out there.
 Our Wheat-Weary Warriors.
 Our Guar Gum Googlers.
 Our Fearless Free-From Friends.
-Okay, we’ll stop now, but seriously, eating gluten-free is hard.
-It requires regular rounds of inspecting dish ingredients Sherlock-style, sad bun-free burgers, and seemingly spending half your salary on hummus chips.
-That’s why we’ve made you this guide to everything from Saturday morning pancake spots to date-ready pasta restaurants that don’t just have plenty of gluten-free options, but gluten-free options that you’ll actually be excited to eat.
-Enjoy.
+OK, we’ll stop now, but seriously, following a gluten-free diet when eating out is hard.
+It requires rounds of inspecting dish ingredients Sherlock-style, sad bun-free burgers, and spending half your salary on hummus chips.
+That’s why we’ve made this guide, so you can enjoy Saturday morning pancake spots and date-ready pasta restaurants that don’t just have plenty of gluten-free options, but gluten-free options that you’ll actually be excited to eat.

 A little small print: some of these restaurants have entirely gluten-free kitchens and are approved for coeliac diners.
-But some of these restaurants might have minor cross-contamination going on.
-We’re sorry.
+But some of these restaurants might have cross-contamination going on.
 You know the deal, check before you dine.

 Gluten-Free Brunch Spots